Travel Guide to the Pamir Highway and the Wakhan Valley

 One of the cafes in Eshkashem

-It is also a strategic point: many travelers come from Khorog to here just to explore part of the Wakhan, and it is where some choose to end or begin their journey through the valley.
+It is also a strategic point, as many travelers come from Khorog just to explore part of Wakhan, and it is where some choose to end or begin their journey through the valley.

-I stayed at Hanis Guesthouse, which is very popular with travelers starting or finishing their tour of the Wakhan Valley.
+I stayed at Hanis Guesthouse, one of the best in town and very popular with travelers starting or finishing their Wakhan Valley tour.

 🛍 The Afghan market and the last stretch to Khorog

-Before continuing on to Khorog, I took the opportunity to visit one of the most unique places in the region: the Afghan market, which is set up once a week just a few kilometers from Ishkashim.
+Before continuing on to Khorog, I took the opportunity to visit one of the most unique places in the region: the Afghan market, which is held once a week, usually on Saturdays, a few kilometers from Ishkashim.
 I loved the experience.

 Mercado Afgano en Eshkashem - Valle de Wakhan